 Ransomware attacks actively target backups to increase their likelihood of payments.
 Make regular backups of the most important data to the organisation.
 Find out which data is critical to the organisation, and test backup data restore regularly to ensure it is working as expected.

 At the least, create one offline backup that is stored at a different location (offsite) from your network and systems.
 Utilise cloud services designed to protect backups where possible.

 Discuss your concerns today

 It is important to be prepared than the saying ‘we are too small’.
 This isn’t applicable as malware and ransomware attacks target businesses irrespective of their size.
 More often small businesses are targeted due to lack of attack preparedness.
 Identify the critical assets and determine the impact in case your business is under attack.
 Identify your legal and regulatory obligations and incident management plan to prioritise system recovery.
 Identify the attack vectors possible in your business context, and mimic the exercise using third party penetration testing companies.
-This ensure you assess and analyse the gaps identified by security experts, followed by remediation plan to mitigate these risks.
+This ensures you assess and analyse the gaps identified by security experts, followed by a remediation plan to mitigate these risks.
 Acting on the penetration test findings shall minimise the attack surface and demonstrates data security commitment to your supply chain.

-What to do after malware attack?
+What to do after the malware attack?

 Follow these steps immediately to limit the impact of a malware attack:

 1. Disconnect the infected systems, devices immediately from all network connections (wired, wireless or mobile).

 2. Reset credentials, especially privileged accounts.

 3. Securely wipe the infected devices and reinstall the operating system from the gold build.
 In case of an incident you need investigating, get professional help from third-party security providers.